-- Withholding from salaries or wages of eligible employees will be made in the appropriate amount and shall be paid bi-weekly to the retirement fund. - Full time city employees hired prior to January 1, 2014 shall receive a 9% salary contribution to the city's 401(k) defined contribution retirement program. - Full time city employees hired after December 31, 2013: the City will provide matching funds of 50% on the first six percent of employee contribution after completion of 30 days of service.
-The City's match will be applied to the first 6 percent of employee contribution to the City's 401(k) defined contribution retirement plan.
+- The minimum enrollment age will be 18 years of age for both the 401(a) and 457(b) retirement plans. - Withholding from salaries or wages of eligible employees will be made in the appropriate amount and shall be paid bi-weekly to the retirement fund. - Full time city employees hired prior to January 1, 2014 shall receive a 9% salary contribution to the city's 401(a) defined contribution retirement program. - Full time city employees hired after December 31, 2013: the City will provide matching funds of 50% on the first six percent of employee contribution on the first of the month following the employee's first day of employment.

+• The City's match will be applied to the first 6 percent of employee contribution to the City's 401(a) defined contribution retirement plan.

-Full-time police officers and other full time employees of the City of Walker's Police Department {as defined by R.S.
-112213 (11)} have the opportunity to participate in retirement benefits prescribed by the Municipal Police Employees' Retirement System of Louisiana (R.S.
+Full-time police officers and other full-time employees of the City of Walker's Police Department {as defined by R.S.
+112213 (11)} can participate in retirement benefits prescribed by the Municipal Police Employees' Retirement System of Louisiana (R.S.
 11:221 et. seq).
-If participation in MPERS is declined, the employee shall be eligible to participate in the City's 401(K) defined contribution retirement plan effective January 1, 2014.
+If participation in MPERS is declined, the employee shall be eligible to participate in the City's 401(a) defined contribution retirement plan effective January 1, 2014.

-New employees should consult the retirement plan handbook available from the Municipal Clerk for specifics of your retirement program.
+New employees should consult the retirement plan handbook available from the Director of Human Resources for specifics of your retirement program.
 As per R.S.
 11:164, no retirement benefits are provided for Council or other part-time employees, however, the Mayor remains eligible for participation